The BlackBerry brand is one of the most well known and recognisable brands in the mobile market, right next to Apple’s iPhone series.

 The BlackBerry OS and the devices running it are all produced by the Canadian company of the same name, who until an announcement in January 2013 were known as RIM (Research In Motion).

-Over the years RIM phones have proven popular with all types of users, originating with business and capturing a younger demographic internatioanlly a few years ago through their secure & free (to other BlackBerry users) BlackBerry Messenger service.
+Over the years RIM phones have proven popular with all types of users, originating with business and capturing a younger demographic internationally a few years ago through their secure & free (to other BlackBerry users) BlackBerry Messenger service.

-BlackBerry hoped to continue to build on this previous success following their rebranding and change of direction in 2013, however due to some high profile losses, which were attributed to lower than expected sales; upper management was changed and the intention to sell the company (and possibly break it into constituent assets) was made public.
+BlackBerry hoped to continue to build on this previous success following their rebranding and change of direction in 2013, however, due to some high-profile losses, which were attributed to lower than expected sales; upper management was changed and the intention to sell the company (and possibly break it into constituent assets) was made public.

 The name RIM was dropped and BlackBerry have continued with a streamlined range of smartphones in the consumer space, whilst maximising their opportunities in the enterprise world where they remain highly respected.

 The BlackBerry 10 OS has powered several devices since 2013, including the all-touch Z10, Z30 and keyboard controlled Q10, Classic and Passport.